ASSESSOR

 Penalties cannot be removed once they are applied.

-Due Date | This year, May 15, 2023.
+Due Date | This year, May 15, 2026.
 (Penalties will apply after this date) |

 Extensions | No extensions will be granted (Timely filed returns my be amended within 6 months) |

 Form 102 & 103 | Include your Federal ID number or the last four digits of your Social Security number.
-The DLGF |
+The DLGF requires that all questions on the forms be answered to avoid a non-compliance penalty of $25. |

 Form 104 | Please complete and sign on page 1. |